Our History & Our Founding Director

 Harkavy is a member of Leadership Cincinnati’s Class 38.
 She holds a master’s in Urban Planning from the University of Cincinnati and a bachelor’s from Arizona State University.
 She is the mother of musician Ben Sloan and is married to artist and real estate developer Matthew Kotlarczyk.

 If you are interested in making a gift in honor of Tamara, you can do so online here or by mail payable to ArtWorks, 20 E. Central Parkway, Cincinnati, OH 45202.
-For questions about giving, please contact Liz Neidich, Development Manager, at Liz.Neidich@ArtWorksCincinnati.org or at 513.333.3616.
-We are proud to announce Lizi and Carl Solway have given in honor of Tamara to ArtWorks’ new program, Jump Start: Emerging Artist Projects, to recognize and honor Tamara Harkavy’s 24 years of creative leadership and project development of public art in Cincinnati.
+For questions about giving, please contact Liz Neidich, Development Manager, at firstname.lastname@example.org or at 513.333.3616.
+Thank you to Lizi and the late Carl Solway who have given in honor of Tamara to ArtWorks’ Jump Start: Emerging Artist Projects, to recognize and honor Tamara Harkavy’s 24 years of creative leadership and project development of public art in Cincinnati.

 Meet Our Staff